-"Thanks again.
-I will remember that."
+"Thank you, I will remember that."

 Harry moved away from the door and watched as Hermione walked out and closed the door.
 She had a satchel over her shoulder, which he supposed held her potions.
 She looked around a bit before he heard her call his name softly.
 Once he raised the cloak a bit to show his feet she made her way to him and he quickly brought her inside of its protective confines, and into his arms.

 "I need to get Crookshanks, and a few things from my trunk.
 I take it we're going to need to travel light for a bit?" she whispered to him.

 Harry held his breath when he heard her words.
 "You…you'll run with me?"

 Hermione nodded.
 "If the choice is with you or without you, I will always choose you Harry."

 He let out a breath he was holding and clutched her to him tight.
 Harry kissed her passionately for a moment before he pulled back.
 "Met me at Hagrid's once you get your things, I already have mine down there."

 Harry smirked.
 "Because Sirius gave Hagrid his motorcycle; I found it and that is our ride to London.
 It flies, and it's safer than a broom.
 If we need to, we can land and blend in with the normals.
 Also more comfortable than a broom for long distance flights and I know how much you hate broom travel.
 Trust me, I know."